openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/openvino-plugin-library/compiled-model.rst

 compile_model()
 +++++++++++++++

 The function accepts a const shared pointer to ``ov::Model`` object and applies OpenVINO passes using ``transform_model()`` function, which defines plugin-specific conversion pipeline.
 To support low precision inference, the pipeline can include Low Precision Transformations.
 These transformations are usually hardware specific.
-You can find how to use and configure Low Precisions Transformations in :doc:`Low Precision Transformations <openvino_docs_OV_UG_lpt>` guide.
+You can find how to use and configure Low Precisions Transformations in :doc:`Low Precision Transformations <advanced-guides/low-precision-transformations>` guide.

 .. doxygensnippet:: src/plugins/template/src/compiled_model.cpp
    :language: cpp